joaotav/clear-youtube-watchlist/README.md

 # How to
 Navigate to your watch later page on youtube (https://www.youtube.com/playlist?list=WL).
-Copy the code from watchlistRemover.js and paste it in your browser's developer console.
+Open your browser's developer console (Ctrl + Shift + I (Windows) or Alt + Cmd + I (macOS)) Copy the code from watchlistRemover.js and paste it in your browser's developer console.

+# Disclaimer
+Be careful when running code found on the internet using your browser's console.
+Only execute code you trust.